ye-kyaw-thu/myMediCon/README.md

 Work in progress.
 Currently, we have published one paper related to the myMediCon speech corpus:

-Hay Man Htun, Ye Kyaw Thu, Hutchatai Chanlekha, Kotaro Funakoshi, and Thepchai Supnithi, "End-to-End Burmese Automatic Speech Recognition for Medical Conversations," in the 2024 Joint International Conference on Computational Linguistics, Language Resources and Evaluation (LREC-COLING 2024), 20–25 May, Torino, Italy, pp. 12032–12039.
+Hay Man Htun, Ye Kyaw Thu, Hutchatai Chanlekha, Kotaro Funakoshi, and Thepchai Supnithi, "MyMediCon: End-to-End Burmese Automatic Speech Recognition for Medical Conversations," in the 2024 Joint International Conference on Computational Linguistics, Language Resources and Evaluation (LREC-COLING 2024), 20–25 May, Torino, Italy, pp. 12032–12039.

 ## Lincense